RuthvikMukkamala/MedicalAssistantAIAgent/README.md

 Oservations and notes about the agents performance throughout the iteration and development

     1. Where is the agent performant?
 The agent is perfomant given strict geographic locations and a precise medical requirement i.e the prompt is flush with information for the agent to precisely act upon.
-This can be judged through
+This can be judged through the benchmarking shown above.

     2. Where does it struggle?
 The agent struggles with typos in the input string, as well as asking for a large magnitude of output (> 5 doctors for example).
 This is because the web scrolling of the Browser-Use is limited, and the model is lazy - once it completes a goal it will submit.